immcantation/changeo/docs/examples/igphyml.rst

     IgPhyML requires at least three sequences in a lineage, so in the case that there is only one observed sequence within a clone, that sequence is duplicated.
-This will not affect the likelihood caluclation because these seqeunces will have a branch length of zero, but it will affect metrics that take sequence frequency into account.
+This will not affect the likelihood calculation because these sequences will have a branch length of zero, but it will affect metrics that take sequence frequency into account.

-    You can find further explanation of the different options in the :ref:`commandline help <BuildTrees>`,
-    including controlling output directories and file names.
+.. _building-lineage-trees:

 Building B cell lineage trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~